Food safety for egg producers

 The standard includes a requirement to stamp individual eggs.
 In Victoria there is an exemption from this requirement for producers with fewer than 50 eggs and for duck and quail eggs.

 Victoria has a Property Identification Code (PIC) scheme for livestock traceability and biosecurity purposes.
-The department is using this scheme to allocate producers with their egg stamp code (follow the 'apply for a Poultry PIC here' link) and to meet the requirement to notify department.
+The department is using this scheme to allocate producers with their egg stamp code (Apply for a Poultry PIC) and to meet the requirement to notify department.